nojanath/SublimeKSP/README.md

 ### New Preprocessor Functions

-Added to the compiler are a set of new functions that making programming in Kontakt scipt nicer.
+Added to the compiler are a set of new functions that making programming in Kontakt script nicer.
 These functions are used near the beginning of the compiling process, before the parser.
 They work in a similar way to the C preprocessor.
 Syntax highlighting for these new commands has also been included.
 These new additions will not effect any of your current programs.

 * New constant type called define, these are always global and can be declared anywhere, even outside of